South Great George's Street: Early history and naming

-The area is associated with Early Scandinavian Dublin.
+The area around the street can trace human habitation as far back as at least Early Scandinavian Dublin.
 Four burials excavated near South Great George's Street were also associated with domestic habitations, suggesting that the deceased had been members of a settled Norse community, and not the fatalities suffered by a transient raiding party.

-The street was originally called St George's Lane and takes its name from a church dedicated to Saint George, patron of England and lepers, which stood here in 1181.
+The street was originally later called St George's Lane and takes its name from a church dedicated to Saint George, patron of England and lepers, which stood here in 1181.
 The church was rebuilt in 1213 and stood until demolition in 1586.

 The street is still referred to as St Georges Lane on John Speed's Map of Dublin (1610).

 By 1766 it is being called St George's Street, but in 1773 the northern end still referred to as Lane.

 It is thought that South Great George's Street follows the course of an early medieval route – or possibly even the eastern boundary of a longphort, assuming that there was a naval encampment along the eastern shore of the Black Pool (Dubh Linn) of Dublin at some stage in the settlement's early history.